cqframework/mct-ig/input/pagecontent/technical-requirements.md

 The Reporting Client should provide a simple interface for quality improvement staff at provider organizations to gather the required data for a measure from any or all of the facilities for the organization, display any relevant validation or missing information messages along with the calculated measure score, and submit the data and score to a receiving system.

-The User Interface for this prototype will be a minimalist React-JS application that mimics the experience of submitting reporting data in the current hospital reporting system.
+The User Interface (UI) for this prototype will be a minimalist React-JS application that mimics the experience of submitting reporting data in the current hospital reporting system.

-The specific capabilities of the user interface are documented as part of the user stories in the technical requirements section of this document, but broadly the functionality must include:
+The specific capabilities of the UI are documented as part of the user stories in the technical requirements section of this document, but broadly the functionality must include:

 1. System administration capabilities to support configuration of organizations, facilities, data access endpoints, CCN information, and reporting submission endpoints.
 NOTE: The user interface for this aspect is out of scope for the initial prototype.
 2. Reporting submission capabilities allowing an end user to select: